 All are welcome to march or cheer on the marchers this February!

-It's our 13th official parade, so the theme is "Supersition" --of course!
+It's our 15th official parade and because 2021 had other plans for us, this year's theme is: The Great Comeback Carnival!
 March participants are welcome to riff on this theme or go in a completely different direction because, after all, we're all about individuality!

 While anyone is welcome to march in the parade, at least one representative of each krewe MUST be a member of Asheville Mardi Gras and must supply one parade volunteer.
 Keep in mind that the only way the parade survives is through membership support, so if more than one person joins up -- we would certainly appreciate it!
 To become a member, CLICK HERE.
 And, speaking of krewes ...